stonecauldron/tile-mapper/report/paper.md

 encounters unknown states in the generated data; it allows us take less predecessors into account when needed.

-With linear Markov chains the backoff smoothing is easy to define: for example if we take three previous states into account normally, we can take two instead.
+With linear Markov chains the backoff smoothing is easy to define: for example, if we take three previous states into account usually, we can take two instead.
 For 2d chains the problem is not so trivial since it is not clear which elements we have to take and how many of them.